Ape-ish/humanizing-cis-controls/README.md

 ## How to Contribute

 Contributions are welcome!
 If you find an error, have a suggestion for making a topic clearer, or want to recommend a new “deeper dive” subject, please open an issue or pull request in this repository.
-See our forthcoming `CONTRIBUTING.md` for more details.
+See our [CONTRIBUTING.md](./CONTRIBUTING.md) for more details.

 ---

 *Note: The official CIS Controls and related documents are the property of the Center for Internet Security, Inc. (CIS®) and are licensed under a Creative Commons Attribution‑NonCommercial‑NoDerivatives 4.0 International Public License.
 Please refer to the official [CIS website](https://www.cisecurity.org/) for the most up‑to‑date guidance.*